Shivek-Sharma/cloud-file-storage/README.md

 ## Installation Guide

-To get started with Blogify on your local machine, follow these installation steps:
+To get started with CloudShare on your local machine, follow these installation steps:

 1. **Clone the Repository**: Begin by cloning this repository to your local machine using the following command: